AlanNaoto/alannaoto.github.io/project-3.md

 </div>

-When deploying machine learning models to the real world, specially in resource constrained environments, then model size and complexity plays a big role into determining it's usability, i.e.: will it make predictions that are correct and also in a reasonable time?
+When deploying machine learning models to the real world, specially in resource constrained environments, model size and complexity plays a big role into determining an application's usability, i.e.: will it make predictions that are correct and also fast enough?

-In order to have a general idea of the impact that your hardware has on **processing time** for the object detection task, I'm presenting to you a preliminary benchmark table on a set of 1600 JPEG frames with 1280x720 resolution on the following hardware:
+In order to have a general idea of your hardware impact on **processing time** for object detection, I've made a preliminary benchmark table on a set of 1600 JPEG frames with 1280x720 resolution on the following hardware:

 | Hardware | CPU | RAM | Graphics card |